How analysts predict The Mosaic Company (MOS) will perform this quarter?

 Sponsored

-Further, it is important to consider MOS stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.64.Likewise, its price to free cash flow for the last twelve months stands at 6.07.
-MOS’s price to book ratio for the most recent quarter was 1.01, resulting in an 26.01 price to cash per share for the period.
+It is also essential to consider MOS stock ratios like the price-to-sales ratio, which is 0.62 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 5.87.
+MOS’s price to book ratio for the most recent quarter was 0.99, resulting in an 25.14 price to cash per share for the period.

 How does The Mosaic Company (MOS) stock rate among analysts?
 Buy, sell, or hold?